Ferry County Courthouse

 In recent years, efforts have been made to preserve and celebrate the rich Native American heritage of the county.
 The Colville Indian Reservation, home to members of the Confederated Tribes of the Colville Reservation, covers a large portion of Ferry County.
 The reservation serves as a reminder of the longstanding connection between indigenous peoples and the land, and promotes cultural preservation and economic development in the county.

-This timeline provides a condensed summary of the historical journey of Ferry County, Washington.
+This timeline provides a concise overview of the key events in the history of Ferry County, Washington.

 • Ferry County was inhabited by Native American tribes for thousands of years before the arrival of European settlers.